-This article was originally published by The American Conservative
+This article was originally published by The American Conservative.

-, his biography of Richard Yates, Blake Bailey describes a scene sure to send a there-but-for-the-grace-of-God shiver down the spine of any writer who has ever approached a podium, book in hand, straining to hear the sound of one hand clapping:
+In A Tragic Honesty, his biography of Richard Yates, Blake Bailey describes a scene sure to send a there-but-for-the-grace-of-God shiver down the spine of any writer who has ever approached a podium, book in hand, straining to hear the sound of one hand clapping:

 That winter he was invited to give a reading at the University of Massachusetts (Boston), but not a single person showed up.
 He sat in the silent lecture hall while his two sponsors gazed at their watches; finally Yates suggested they adjourn to a bar.
 He didn’t seem particularly surprised.